Leoquicenoz/financial_operations_auction_system/README.md

 ## Usage

-Open the browser and go to
+Open the browser and go to:

 ```python
 http://localhost:8000/docs